[Edited March 24, 2015]

 “…regarding any crime, male-to-females had a significantly increased risk for crime compared to female controls (aHR 6.6; 95% CI 4.1–10.8) but not compared to males (aHR 0.8; 95% CI 0.5–1.2).
 This indicates that they retained a male pattern regarding criminality.
 The same was true regarding violent crime.
 By contrast, female-to-males had higher crime rates than female controls (aHR 4.1; 95% CI 2.5–6.9) but did not differ from male controls.
 This indicates a shift to a male pattern regarding criminality and that sex reassignment is coupled to increased crime rate in female-to-males.
 The same was true regarding violent crime.“

-“Sex reassignment” does not reduce criminality in male-to-females (transwomen).
-At the same time, it seems to increase criminality for female-to-males (transmen).
-From a crime reduction standpoint, this is concerning.
 Further, it vindicates the experience of many women that transwomen as a group retain–or are unable to fully discard– some male pattern behaviors associated with male socialization.
 To be clear, I am not saying that all transwomen “act like men.”
 I am saying that some transwomen do seem to “act like men,” even after “sex reassignment” surgery.
 The criminal conviction rates documented in this study provide empirical evidence for this view.

 Now, about trans men.
 Many people will suspect, and therefore conclude, that increased violent crime among female-to-male trans people is caused by the use of testosterone.
 This is a comforting but over-simplistic rationale made easily convincing by a steady flow of pop-science articles about animal research and biological essentialism.
 Independent research about the effects of testosterone on females in a double-blind, placebo controlled experiment (pdf here) investigated whether a causal, not merely correlative, link exists between testosterone and unfair social interactions.
 The results show that females do not respond to testosterone with increased aggression.
 In fact, they found the opposite.
 Testosterone’s effects on certain animals are well known, but new research is showing that the effects on humans are not so clear-cut.
 Criminality among female-to-male transsexuals should not be so quickly attributed to the use of cross-sex hormone therapy.
 Biological explanations for violence ignore the complexity of human interactions.

 An equally plausible theory is that increased criminal activity among transmen may be a result of identifying with the social constructs of masculinity in general, and the cult of masculinity in particular.
 Transmen can “authenticate” their identities as men in a few different ways; namely by changing their bodies and/or by expressing masculinity.
 Transmen may not feel socially validated as “real” men (the goal of transitioning) in any given context if they do not present as sufficiently masculine, whatever that requires.
-Displays of aggression, domination, and violence– behaviors intrinsic to socially constructed masculinity– may function superficially as proof of identity.
+Displays of aggression, domination, and violence– behaviors associated with socially constructed masculinity– may function superficially as proof of identity.
 This obviously plays out to the detriment of transmen in particular, and all men in general.
-Gender is toxic to everyone.
+Gender posturing is toxic to everyone.
 It is toxic to men and women and transmen and transwomen and intersex people too.

 Studies 3 and 4: PATIENT SATISFACTION versus SURGICAL COMPLICATIONS

-The results of this particular study actually underscore the point I wish to make: overwhelmingly positive subjective outcomes were reported in spite of significant negative objective outcomes.
+The results of this particular study actually underscore one of the points I wish to make: overwhelmingly positive subjective outcomes were reported in spite of significant negative objective outcomes.
 Just read the abstract.
 Over a quarter of the participants had serious failures in functional outcomes of one kind or another, yet they still rated their subjective satisfaction with the procedures very highly.
 This should be a red flag to the researchers.* There are a number of reasons why the results might skewed.
 I’ve read some very interesting theories, which we can discuss in the comments, but until there is more and better long term research, we can’t be sure.
-In the meantime, we have reason to be concerned, particularly about complications with phalloplasty.
+In the meantime, we have reason to be concerned, particularly about physical complications with phalloplasty.

 *I suggest that one way to better validate subjective data in future research might be to use the “Veiled Report” method which makes it nearly impossible to associate a particular respondent with her answers to test questions.